rahinic/nn-pytorch-examples/README.md

 ## 3. List of Models:
 (a) Emotions Classifier- Linear Regression Model<br>
-(b) DBPedia Classifier- Multi-Class Many to One LSTM classifier
+(b) DBPedia Classifier- Multi-class many to one LSTM classifier